 Silke Werth earned her PhD in East Asian Languages & Cultural Studies from the University of California, Santa Barbara (2016).
 In her dissertation “Japan’s Generation Z on the Move: Moratorium, Maturity and Home-making” she analyzes how migration and cultural exchange impact notions of self, society, and decision making of emerging adults in search of a place to call home.

-- Provide a specific and well-defined description of the research project of no more than 3 pages which is understandable to non-experts; and
+- Provide a specific and well-defined description of the research project* of no more than 1 page; and

 - Provide a curriculum vitae together with the names and addresses of two external references

-It is important to describes the research project, explain why UCSB is a suitable place to pursue it, specify the proposed dates of one’s stay, and provide the sources of financial support for one’s visit.
-Additionally, submitting a letter of support from a UCSB faculty member at the department that best represents the applicant’s discipline and/or research project would be recommended.
+*It is important that the applicant describes the research project, explains why the EAC is a suitable place to pursue it, specifies the proposed dates of the applicant’s stay, and provides the sources of financial support during the visit.
+Additionally, submitting a letter of support from a UCSB faculty member whose expertise best represents the applicant’s discipline and/or research project is recommended.